Back

 Preferred method of contacting the program: Email the Program

-We have matched with interns from these programs: Albizu University, Indiana University, The Chicago School of Professional Psychology, University of Memphis, UT-Austin, Roosevelt University, University of Akron, University of Kentucky, UW-Madison, Our Lady of the Lake University, University of Utah, Florida State University, Washington State University, Fuller Graduate School, Fordham University (past 7 cohorts in order of most recent, 2022 to 2015)
+We have matched with interns from these programs: Georgia State, University of North Texas, Buffalo State, Albizu University, Indiana University, The Chicago School of Professional Psychology, University of Memphis, UT-Austin, Roosevelt University, University of Akron, University of Kentucky, UW-Madison, Our Lady of the Lake University, University of Utah, Florida State University, Washington State University, Fuller Graduate School, Fordham University.

 Internship Applicant Requirements